 The day was unseasonably hot...so tempting to spend several hours in the cool galleries of our favorite museums.
 We decided to brave the crowds and the heat because the odds of seeing the cherry blossoms at their peak again are probably fairly slim.

-We were startled by the look of the scaffolding in preparation to repair earthquake damage making a slow ascent on the Washington Monument on the photo above.
+scaffolding in preparation to repair earthquake damage making a slow ascent on the Washington Monument on the photo above.

 A strong thunderstorm rumbled through the Washington area early the next morning.
 A few days later, our departing plane circled around the Capital giving us another glimpse of the Tidal Basin.
 The flowers were gone.
 Below, some captures of those sweet fragile blossoms here for such a short time.